 In order to contribute to achieve outcome 2: By 2015, National and local authorities, communities and private sector are better able to sustainably manage ecosystems goods and services and respond to climate change and output 2.3: National Strategy, programme, and financing mechanism established for cohesive climate change and DRR response at national, sub-national, and community level.
 In relation to support the outcome 2 and output 2-3, the FARAP provided technical assistance to support NCDM and PCDMs to prepare the National and Provincial Contingency Plans in order to make effective coordination and resource mobilization when disaster occurs in Cambodia.
-It also supported NCDM to organize the 22nd National Forum on mainstreaming DRR/CCA into national and sub-national forum on mainstreaming DRR/CCA into national and sub-national forum on mainstreaming DRR/CCA into national Democratic and Development Plans.
+It also supported NCDM to organize the 22nd National Forum on mainstreaming DRR/CCA into national and sub-national development plans.
+As a result, NCDM has able to replicate this model in the 23rd national forum on mainstreaming DRR/CCA into national Democratic and Development Plans.